Where can I recycle my glass in Leeds?

-The environmental impacts of not recycling glass are significant - and with the glass industry not currently getting glass from the hospitality industry, it's more important than ever that we recycle the glass we use at home - so that it can be turned into new products.
+The environmental impacts of not recycling glass are significant - and with the glass industry not currently getting as much glass from the hospitality industry, it's more important than ever that we recycle the glass we use at home - so that it can be turned into new products.

 The glass you recycle in Leeds gets taken to a facility run by URM in South Yorkshire - where it is processed into "cullet" - to make new glass products.
 BBC Look North recently followed the journey of glass recycled in Leeds to the recycling plant.
 You can watch that here - including an interview with Gill from Zero Waste Leeds.

 You can find out lots more about the difference it makes when we all recycle our glass in a new campaign we've just launched - focusing on the environmental impacts of recycling your glass.